mariunaise/HDA-Thesis/content/SMHD.typ

 == Realization<sect:smhd_implementation>

 We will now propose a specific realization of the S-Metric Helper Data Method. \
-//As shown in @sect:dist_independency, we can use a CDF to transform our random distributed variable $X$ into an $tilde(X)$ in the tilde domain.
+Instead of using the @puf readout directly for @smhdt, we can use a @cdf to transform these values into the tilde domain.
+The only requirement we would need to meet here is that the @cdf of the probability distribution used is known.
 This allows us to use equi-distant bounds for the quantizer instead of equi-probable ones.

 From now on we will use the following syntax for quantizers that use the S-Metric Helper Data Method: